pgreze/kounter/README.md

 # Kounter

-Project hosting an easy-to-use Counter class or everything in order to create your custom one.
+Project hosting an easy-to-use **Counter** or more advanced use-cases with a type-safe **MapWithDefault**.

 ## Counter / MutableCounter

-A specialization of the Map class allowing to count.
+A specialization of the Map class allowing to count objects.

 Usage: